Islam in Myanmar: History

 The first Muslims in Myanmar date to early Arab Muslim merchants in the Bagan period.
 Early settlements and propagation of Islam is documented to the 9th century.
 The First Mongol invasion of Burma in the 13th century and the relationship of the Mrauk U Kingdom with the Bengal Sultanate are examples of prominent Muslim presence in Myanmar with Muslims ranging from traders and settlers to positions of status as royal advisors and port authorities.
 The Pathi and Panthay ethnic groups also form a historically significant group of precolonial Chinese Muslims in Myanmar.
-In addition, British rule in Burma brought several Muslim diasaporic immigrants, including Indian Muslims who became a significant population in Rangoon.
+In addition, British rule in Burma brought several Muslim diasporic immigrants, including Indian Muslims who became a significant population in Rangoon.

 The core of the Burmese Muslim community today are the descendants of Muslim peoples who settled and intermarried with local Burmese ethnic groups.
 Muslims arrived in Burma as traders or settlers, military personnel, and prisoners of war, refugees, and as slaves.
-However, many early Muslims also as saying goes held positions of status as royal advisers, royal administrators, port authorities, mayors, and traditional medicine men.
+However, many early Muslims also held positions of status as royal advisers, royal administrators, port authorities, mayors, and traditional medicine men.
 Burmese kings resettled Muslims as prisoners of war throughout history as they did with other ethnic groups.
 Muslim artillerymen, riflemen and royal bodyguards served regularly in Burmese army during the Konbaung dynasty.

 The colonial period saw substantial immigration of Burmese Indians, many of them Muslim.
 Various riots and dissatisfaction with the socioeconomic conditions under British rule in Burma led to increased anti-Muslim sentiment.
 Muslims sought representation and citizenship during independence, but faced significant opposition.
 In the 1960s, all Muslims were increasingly seen as foreign elements unwelcome in the country.